 The eternal dilemma for users of all times: of free products/services/tools or their complete opposites?
 To be honest both of these options have their benefits but after all, customers give preference to pay to have a guarantee of quality or to unlock the features in the paid plan.
 Putting it another way, customers pay for the trustworthiness of a brand.

 Many users pick free tools if they have basic features that seem to be enough for work.
 Despite that, an increasing number of customers switches to paid monitoring tools to find the effectiveness’ guarantee.

 Keep in mind that not each and every tool gives the full list of features or services in a free trial plan.
 And, clearly, users go for the paid plans chasing all features and better quality.
 It’s good to know that some tools give unlimited access like Famm.io.
 They provide useful features absolutely for free, like zero costs.
-Plus, brand monitoring on this platform seems very beneficial, as users can search for up to 5000 online mentions.
+Plus, this platform seems very beneficial, as users can search for up to 5000 online mentions.
 Impressive, isn’t it?

 To wrap it up